Timothy A. Solomon

 Among his honors, Tim is recognized as a "Super Lawyer" in the field of Bankruptcy & Creditor/Debtor Rights.

 Before joining Leonard Law Group, Tim was a member of Sussman Shank’s preeminent bankruptcy and creditor rights group from 2009-2016, and before then practiced as an attorney with Latham & Watkins LLP in New York City.

 Tim has published a number of articles on bankruptcy and debtor-creditor subjects, and has taught bankruptcy law to lawyers and other professionals, including presentations to the National Association of Credit Management, the Northwest Environmental Business Council, and the Multnomah Bar Association, among others.

-Like Justin and Holly, Tim is a long-term volunteer at the Pro Bono Bankruptcy Clinic for Legal Aid Services of Oregon, and a long-time supporter of the Campaign For Equal Justice (as well as the Portland Timbers).
+Like Justin, Tim is a long-term volunteer at the Pro Bono Bankruptcy Clinic for Legal Aid Services of Oregon, and a long-time supporter of the Campaign For Equal Justice (as well as the Portland Timbers).